samuelsur/ArticleVault/readme.md

 ```bash
 pip install -r requirements.txt
 ```
-4. Run the application using the command line interface or as a Python module.
+4. Start the Streamlit web application:

 ```bash
 streamlit run app.py
 ```

+This will launch the Streamlit server and automatically open a browser window with the application running at http://localhost:8501.

 ### Run using Docker Container
 1. Clone the repository